-- All pigs to be introduced onto campus must have a PigPass National Vendor Declaration, which is completed by the source piggery owner/manager. - The Office of the Director of Gatton Campus (ODGC) will have oversight of the PigPass records. - Pigs are permitted to be moved on campus between the approved facilities in section 4.
+- All pigs to be introduced onto campus must have a PigPass National Vendor Declaration, which is completed by the source piggery owner/manager. - All PigPass records must be forwarded to the Gatton Campus Farm Manager (Animal Production) in the Office of the Director of Gatton Campus (ODGC) (gatton.director@uq.edu.au).
+The pig movement must be recorded within 48 hours.
+The ODGC will have oversight of the PigPass records. - Pigs are permitted to be moved on campus between the approved facilities in section 4.
 The parties involved in the transportation of pigs between facilities on campus must be notified. - Records on the location of the pigs will be maintained as per AEC requirements. - The destination of the pigs after use on campus will be recorded on an outgoing PigPass.
 Potential destinations for pigs from campus: grow-out farm, abattoir.